[Course]illustrator,dojen Details

 23. Jumping to Base Color- Stick to mid-tones—neither too bright nor too dark—to allow flexibility when adding light and shadow later - Choose colors that fit the mood, environment, and lighting of the scene - Adjust hues slightly to avoid overly flat or dull colors—subtle variations make the painting more organic

 24. Adding Light and Shadow- Instead of following a strict process, try to feel out the shapes and adjust as you go - Start Loose: Lightly sketch in shadows where they feel natural - Think in 3D: Imagine your character as a real object in space Where would the light naturally hit?
-Where would shadows gather? - Push & Pull: Sometimes shadows will be too soft or too harsh—blend or sharpen them depending on the material Play with contrast to see what feels right - Bounce Light: Shadows aren’t always just dark—some areas catch reflected light from the environment Try adding a bit of warmth or coolness to the shadows for richness - Let It Breathe: If something looks too stiff, erase a bit, soften edges, or even add some texture within the shadows to break up the uniformity - There’s no single right way to do this—adjust, experiment, and trust your eye until it feels natural From here, we can add textures, gradients, and final refinements to bring it all together
+Where would shadows gather? - Push & Pull: Sometimes shadows will be too soft or too harsh—blend or sharpen them depending on the material Play with contrast to see what feels right - Bounce Light: Shadows aren’t always just dark—some areas catch reflected light from the environment, lets try adding a bit of warmth or coolness to the shadows for richness - Let It Breathe: If something looks too stiff, erase a bit, soften edges, or even add some texture within the shadows to break up the uniformity - There’s no single right way to do this—adjust, experiment, and trust your eye until it feels natural From here, we can add textures, gradients, and final refinements to bring it all together

 25. Textures- Feeling where the surface needs more life and adding textures intuitively - Experimenting with brushes: Swap between rough, grainy, or painterly brushes—see what feels right for different surfaces - Breaking the smoothness: If an area looks too polished, lightly dab in some noise, hatching, or subtle texture to give it character - Think About Wear & Tear: Does this material get scratched, wrinkled, or scuffed over time?
 Try adding imperfections where it makes sense—edges of armor, folds in clothing, or a hint on skin - Don't Overdo It: Textures should enhance, not overwhelm.
 If it starts looking too busy, erase a bit or blur the details to keep the focus where it matters - Zoom In, Zoom Out: What looks great up close might be distracting from a distance.
 Keep stepping back to check the overall balance - Textures shouldn’t feel forced—let them emerge naturally as you work